syncfusion-content/javascript-docs/js/OlapClient/Concepts-and-Features/Data-Binding.md

 **Connecting to Mondrian Server**

-The following code illustrates how to connect to the **Mondrian** Server:
+The following code illustrates how to connect to the **Mondrian Server**:

 {% highlight c# %}